dispatchrun/net/README.md

 ## Listening

-Network servers can be created using the `wasip1.Listen` function, which mimics the signature of `net.Listen` but uses WASI socket extensiosn to create the `net.Listener`.
+Network servers can be created using the `wasip1.Listen` function, which mimics the signature of `net.Listen` but uses WASI socket extensions to create the `net.Listener`.

 For example, a program compiled to `GOOS=wasip1` can create a http server by